Skip to content

 What is a hero RB build in fantasy football?

 A hero RB build is a draft strategy where you take one workhorse running back very early, typically in round one, then pivot to wide receivers for the next several rounds before circling back to fill out the rest of your running back depth.
-It is one of several named draft archetypes, alongside zero RB and dual RB builds, that describe how a team's early-round positional balance is constructed.
+It's one of several named draft archetypes, alongside zero RB and dual RB builds, that describe how a team's early-round positional balance is constructed.

 Dynasty vs redraft fantasy football, what is the difference?